Chapter 16: Complex problems

 PDAX:-The document code is EOT-REQUEST and should be annotated “EOT request received”.
 If case needs to be referred to HO, Case Officer will need to create minute and import.
 Send Message = “PSM”.
 If EOT is allowed, create letter and import.
 (Doc Code is EOT ALLOWED).
 Add annotation “EOT request filed on ……… allowed”.

 Termination/Withdrawal of GB Patent applications before publication

 In an entitlement dispute, it is not appropriate for the Office to take any irrevocable action which might be to the detriment of the claimants should they subsequently be found to be entitled to the patent application.
-In section 8 entitlement proceedings, it is important that the relevant Formalities Group be informed of the proceedings so that an application is not terminated/withdrawn without the matter being referred back to Litigation Section.
+In section 8 entitlement proceedings, it is important that the relevant Formalities Group be informed of the proceedings so that an application is not terminated/withdrawn without the matter being referred back to Tribunal Section.
 The procedure outlined below should be followed.